cfbowers/steam-game-picker-api/readme.md

 ## Problems Faced
 ### Steam API data unavailable for certain Steam accounts
 I initially wanted to only use my Steam API key for this app to keep it simple.
-However, the Steam API will return data based off of the context of API key used.
-This meant that if someone else wanted to log in to this app, my API key most likely could not get the details of their Steam account or of their friends' accounts because my Steam account needed to be friends with each of those accounts to effectively pull data.
+However, the Steam API will return data based off of the permissions of the API key used.
+This meant that my API key would not be able to get data for Steam accounts I was not friends with, so basically, no one else could use this app.
 To solve this I:
-  1. Linked this app's user accounts with Steam Ids using Passport and Steam API keys that would need to be added manually by the user.
+  1. Linked this app's user accounts with Steam Id that would be retrieved using Passport and a Steam API key that would need to be added manually by the user.
   2. Made the routes require that the a user have a Steam Id and API key linked to their account before making calls to the Steam API.
   3. Made Steam API calls with the Steam API key of the logged in user

 ### Try/catch in every route handler made the code less 'DRY'
-It seemed to me that there was a better way to handle errors in the routes than wrapping each in a try/catch block.
+I wanted a better way to handle errors in the routes than wrapping each in a try/catch block.
 To solve this I:
   1. Created the errorHandler.js middleware to handle all errors in the routes
-  2. Wrote functions in the higherOrder.js handler that would wrap appropriate handler functions.
+  2. Wrote higher order functions in the higherOrder.js handler that would wrap appropriate handler functions.
 These functions would either send a successful result, redirect, or pass errors to errorHandler.js.

 ## Other Noteworthy Packages
 The following and more found in `package.json`:
 * node-fetch - making calls to Steam API
 * config - central app configs
 * jsend - ensuring consistency in JSON objects returned by the API
 * jsonwebtoken, bcryptjs - authentication
-* passport, passport-steam - for authenticating to Steam and linking
+* passport, passport-steam - for authenticating to Steam and linking app accounts to Steam accounts
 * mocha, chai, supertest - testing

 ## Installation